-- The predominant use of the site should be housing affordable to mixed incomes, particularly workforce households who typically earn 80-120% of the area median income. - Compatible community -serving uses should be included in the redevelopment. - Open space and/or other resident amenities should be accessible to the broader community. - Vehicular access to site should include multiple points of access to mitigate potential congestion on Admiral Drive. - Improvements to Admiral Drive should include a shared use path for pedestrians and cyclists and intersection improvements at Poplar Ave and Moreland Parkway for safer pedestrian crossings, and/or any other compatible improvements and amenities.
+- The predominant use of the site should be housing affordable to household incomes 80%-120% of the area median income. - Compatible community -serving retail and/ or institutional uses should be included in the redevelopment. - Open space and/or other resident amenities should be accessible to the broader community. - Vehicular access to site should include multiple points of access to mitigate potential congestion on Admiral Drive. - Improvements to Admiral Drive should include a shared use path for pedestrians and cyclists and intersection improvements at Poplar Ave and Moreland Parkway for safer pedestrian crossings.

-WEST 2 SHOPPING CENTER
+2 WEST 2 SHOPPING CENTER

-- A portion of the site is in the City's Growth Area and should be annexed into the City to create a more seamless redevelopment. - The site is located at a prominent gateway to the city and its architecture and site design should reflect this in quality. - Future redevelopment should provide a diverse mix of uses. - A predominant use of the site should be housing affordable to mixed incomes, particularly workforce households who typically earn 80-120% of the area median income. - Major improvements are needed to MD-450 and particularly the intersection with MD-2 to improve safety for pedestrians and cyclists. - The West East Express (WEE) trail should be integral to the development along both MD-450 and MD-393. - Include high performing environmental features to ensure a substantial improvement in the environmental quality of the surrounding area.
+- A portion of the site is in the City's Growth Area and should be annexed into the City to create a more seamless redevelopment. - The site is located at a prominent gateway to the city and its architecture and site design should reflect this in quality. - Future redevelopment should provide a diverse mix of uses including apartments, retail, and public park. - A substantial portion of housing should be affordable to household incomes 80%-120% of the area median income. - Major improvements are needed to MD-450 and particularly the intersection with MD-2 to improve safety for pedestrians and cyclists. - The West East Express (WEE) trail should be integral to the development along both MD-450 and MD-393.

-WEST ANNAPOLIS SHOPPING CENTER
+4 WEST ANNAPOLIS SHOPPING CENTER